-You need to bring your own sheets and pillowcases, towels and bathmats, kitchen towels, toilet tissue, trash bags, etc. We are now providing rental linens through Pratt Abbott Cleaners for those who are unable to bring their own (because they are arriving by plane, for example).
-These are available at $20/bed for King, Queen and Full, and $15/bed for Twin.
-Towel sets are $5 per person, and Bathmats $3 each.
-Please tell your Rental Agent when you book if you will need us to provide linens. (top)
+You need to bring your own sheets and pillowcases, towels and bathmats, kitchen towels, toilet tissue, trash bags, etc. We are now providing rental linens through Pratt Abbott Cleaners for renters who are unable to bring their own (because they are arriving by plane, for example).
+These are available at $25/bed for King, Queen and Full, and $20 for Twin.
+Towel sets are $5 per person.
+Please tell your Rental Agent then you book if you will need us to provide linens. (top)

 Yes, or at an area near the cottage where the hauler can park their truck.
-Saturday pickup is available in most locations, but one or two owners will provide a dump sticker and ask you to take your trash to the recycling center yourself.
+Saturday pickup is available in most locations.
 If we have to send someone for your trash after you leave, we deduct a minimum of $60 from your security deposit (more if it's messy or a large quantity).
-You can also call and pay $30 to have your trash picked up -- any day except late Friday or on Saturday. (top)
+You can also call and pay $50 to have your trash picked up -- any day except late Friday or on Saturday. (top)

 If you want to explore on your own, there are several ways to do that.
 You can see the basic data and availability for all our properties in table format on the Availability page.
 Or if you need specific amenities, you can search for them at Rental Search.

-At the bottom of the Availability page there is a map that shows the locations of all our rentals.
+On the Availability page there’s a button called Map View to show you the location of all our rentals.
 If you leave it at the default, you can see where renting cottages on two different lakes might require less driving time than two on the same lake.
 That would be important to know if you have a large group, or are planning to visit friends and family who live in the lake region.

 We emphatically encourage you (or a friend or relative) to visit our office and go out to see your best Possibilities.
 Easy-to-follow driving directions are available, so you can see the waterfront, neighborhood, etc. We try to make sure window shades are up, so you can see as much of the cottage as possible, and if the owners happen to be there, they will in most cases invite you in.
 However, we ask you to be considerate of winter tenants who may still be in residence, and not ask them to show you inside the cottage.
 If you are renting 3 weeks or more, we will make arrangements (with sufficient advance notice) to show you the inside, but we cannot show cottages personally for rentals of less than 3 weeks, or give you keys to go in by yourself. (top)